 Running an affiliate marketing program is a complex task.
 First, you have to find affiliates to partner with, and then figure out how to onboard and manage your affiliates.
 This includes creating and distributing affiliate links, tracking the purchases made through each link, and compensating each affiliate for the sales they help make.

-To start an affiliate program, you can either use affiliate software or go through an affiliate network.
-In this article, we go over both options and help you decide which of the two is best for running your own affiliate program.
+Luckily, there are ways to streamline those tasks – you can either use affiliate software or go through an affiliate network.
+In this article, we compare affiliate software vs. affiliate networks, and help you decide which is best for starting your own affiliate program.

-In an affiliate program, you provide links to your products (known as affiliate links) for bloggers, social media personalities, and other creators to place within their content.
-Whenever a sale is made through one of these links, you pay the creator a commission on the sale.
+In an affiliate program, you must provide trackable links to your products (affiliate links) for content creators to place within their websites, blogs and social media posts.
+Whenever a sale is made through one of these links, you pay the affiliate a commission on the sale.

 Fortunately, you won’t have to set up this complicated system yourself.
-Specialized tools are available to make the affiliate process much easier.
+Specialized tools are available to make affiliate marketing much easier.

 What is an affiliate network?

 Affiliate networks connect companies who are interested in running an affiliate marketing program with registered content creators who are interested in promoting products for money.
 By building up a pool of participants from both sides, affiliate networks make it easier to fill out a list of affiliates – businesses don’t have to manually find affiliates themselves.
 Once companies and affiliates are connected, the affiliate network acts as a middleman.

 Companies are charged a fee to have their affiliate program listed on the network.
 Once the program has been approved according to the network’s specifications, it is listed on the site and ready to accept applications.
 Companies can then screen and accept any affiliates who seem like a good fit for their program.